neoforged/.github/primers/1.21.9/index.md

 - `com.mojang.blaze3d.systems`
     - `CommandEncoder#writeToTexture` now takes in a `ByteBuffer` instead of an `IntBuffer`
     - `RenderSystem#flipFrame` now takes in a `Window` instead of the `long` handle
+    - `TimerQuery#getInstance` now returns the raw instance rather than an optional-wrapped instance
 - `com.mojang.blaze3d.vertex`
     - `PoseStack$Pose#set` is now public
     - `VertexConsumer#addVertexWith2DPose` no longer takes in the z component